kickstarter/telekinesis/README.md

 fails for any reason, another consumer can pick up from the point at which it last checkpointed.

-This is all part of the KCL!
+This is all part of the official AWS library!
 Telekinesis just makes it easier to use from JRuby.

-Each `DistributedConsumer` has to know how to process all the data it's retreiving from Kinesis.
-That's done by creating a [record processor](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-record-processor-implementation-app-java.html#kinesis-record-processor-implementation-interface-java) and telling a `DistributedConsumer` how to create a processor when it becomes responsible for a shard.
+Each client has to know how to process all the data it's retreiving from Kinesis.
+That's done by creating a [record processor](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-record-processor-implementation-app-java.html#kinesis-record-processor-implementation-interface-java) and telling a `KCL` how to create a processor when it becomes responsible for a shard.

 We highly recommend reading the [official